-PSYC 4191G Special Topics in Developmental/Educational
+PSYC 4191G Special Topics in Developmental/ Educational Psychology

-3 cr.
-Psychology Prerequisite: PSYC 2300 or consent of department.
+Educational Psychology 3 cr.
+Prerequisite: PSYC 2300 or consent of department.
 The topics will vary from semester to semester.
-This course may be repeated once
+This course may be repeated once for credit.

 PSYC 4270G Applied Educational Psychology 3 cr.
 Prerequisite: PSYC 2300 or consent of department.
 Applications of psychological principles and technology to education.